Dema Kovalenko

 He spent the majority of his playing career in the United States after moving there in 1992, most notably for Chicago Fire and D.C.
 United.
 His DC team won the MLS Cup in 2004.
 He retired from the game in February 2011 after being released by Los Angeles Galaxy at the end of the 2010 season.

 Career

 Early life and amateur

-Born in Kyiv, Ukraine SSR, Soviet Union, Kovalenko emigrated to the United States in 1992.
+Born in Kiev, Ukrainian SSR, Soviet Union (now Kyiv, Ukraine), Kovalenko emigrated to the United States in 1992.
+He started to play football in the Dynamo Kyiv academy and toured the United States with the Dynamo's junior squad in 1990 when he was spotted by one of college coaches and invited to the United States.
 He graduated from Greece Arcadia High School in Rochester, New York in 1996, and played three years of college soccer at Indiana University from 1996 to 1998, where he helped the Hoosiers win a national championship in 1998, and was named an NCAA first team All-American in the same year.
 Was long known in college for his powerful headers, which often left opponents stunned and unable to react to deflections from the goalkeeper or posts.
 Kovalenko often attributed this to his well developed neck muscles that he said were created from doing hundreds of sets of Ukrainian neck-snaps daily prior to his soccer training.